Our Degrees. Your Schedule.

 At Rasmussen College, each CBE course is led by a faculty member and delivered in an engaging online platform.
 When a student logs into their course and to review their course learning plan and the competencies that lie ahead, the first thing they will see is the course project.
 The course project allows students to apply each skill or knowledge area to a real-world setting with a problem to solve.

-How Do Flex Choice Courses And Assessments Save Me Time?
+How Do Flex Choice Courses And Assessments Save Me Time And Money?

 Flex Choice courses and assessments allow you to move at your own pace.
 You can speed up or slow down as your schedule allows.
 This means you can take the time you need to get through a challenging week in a traditional course or focus on responsibilities at work or home.
 Then, you can speed back up when you feel ready.